-How to ask for flexibility - part 3
+How to ask for flexibility when applying for full-time jobs

 04 Sep 2017

 Here at Timewise Jobs, we only advertise part-time jobs or jobs that are open to flexible working options.
 But if you’re looking elsewhere, you might find it harder to find jobs that are advertised as flexible up front – less than 1 in 10 jobs are.

 So if you want to widen your search, you’ll need to apply for full-time jobs and then negotiate your flexibility at a later date.
 Is that even possible?

 The good news is, just because a job advert doesn’t mention flexibility, it doesn’t mean the employer won’t consider it for the right candidate.
 In fact, a Timewise research project found that as many as 9 in 10 managers would be open to discussing flexible working options with new recruits – they just don’t say so upfront.